 If you have hung in with me this far, thank you.
 I did not intend this post to be so long.
 However, I purposely saved one of my favorite quotes for last.

-No matter what it is that knocked you down, three words are all you need to remember – Never.
+No matter what knocked you down, three words are all you need to remember – Never.
 Give.
 Up.

-Everything in this world is temporary, and that includes whatever it was that caused you to fall.
+Everything in this world is temporary, and that includes whatever caused you to fall.
 Your world might be dark as midnight right now.
-Tomorrow everything may look entirely different.
+Tomorrow, everything may look entirely different.
 The only way you will know is if you hold on until you get there.